pruthvireddypuresoftware/arm-software-developers-ads/content/learning-paths/server-and-cloud/postgresql/ec2_deployment.md

 ---
 # User change
-title: "Deploy a single instance of PostgreSQL."
+title: "Deploy a single instance of PostgreSQL"

 weight: 2 # 1 is first, 2 is second, etc.